not-lain/selenium-download-images/README.md

 # selenium-download-images

-a script to scrape images from websites
+a script to download images from mytek website